AlgebraicJulia/Decapodes.jl/docs/src/ch/cahn-hilliard.md

 ## Loading the Data

 We now generate the mesh information.
 We'll run the equation on a triangulated grid.
-I hide the mesh visualization code for clarity.
+We hide the mesh visualization code for clarity.

 ```@example DEC
 s = triangulated_grid(100, 100, 0.5, 0.5, Point3D);